CCC-Attestation/attested-tls-poc/format-definitions/parsec-platform-evidence-tpm.md

    - Verify that the platform UUID obtained earlier is valid and represents a platform found in the database.
    - Retrieve the reference values defined for this platform.
-Compute the digest of the concatenation of all relevant PCRs using the hash algorithm defined in `alg`.
+Compute the digest of the concatenation of all relevant PCRs using the hash algorithm used when generating `sig`.
 The PCRs are concatenated as described in "Selecting Multiple PCR", section 17.5 of [TPMv2 Part1](https://trustedcomputinggroup.org/wp-content/uploads/TCG_TPM2_r1p59_Part1_Architecture_pub.pdf).
-      Verify that this digest is equal to `pcrDigest` in `attested` and that the hash algorithm defined in `pcrSelect` is aligned with the one in `alg`.
+      Verify that this digest is equal to `pcrDigest` in `attested` and that the hash algorithm defined in `pcrSelect` is aligned with the one in `sig`.
    - Note that the remaining fields in the "Standard Attestation Structure" [TPMv2-Part1] section 31.2, i.e., `qualifiedSigner`, `clockInfo` and `firmwareVersion` are ignored.
 These fields MAY be used as an input to